-Your 2017-2018 waste collection calendars have now been delivered and will show you when your revised bank holiday collections are over the festive period.
-You can also check your collection online using our postcode checking tool and download your calendar as a PDF.
+Your 2018-2019 waste collection calendars have now been delivered and will show you when your revised bank holiday collections are over the festive period.
+The Autumn/Winter issue of our Dacorum Digest magazine also has this calendar printed.
+In addition, you can check your collection online using our postcode checking tool and download your calendar as a PDF.

-If we're lucky enough to have snow at Christmas, or other extreme weather conditions, this could affect your bin collections.
+If we have snow at Christmas, or other extreme weather conditions, this could affect your bin collections.
 Keep up to date with the latest information by subscribing to our waste text alert service.

 Which bin to use?